CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 ## Protocol

-The Skywallet protocols can be devided into four different catagories.
+The Skywallet protocols can be divided into four different categories.
 1. Trusted Transfer
-2. Merchante Services
+2. Merchant Services
 3. Donation Services
 4. Change Maker Services